fffffreedom/k8s/handbook/pv-pvc-storageclass.md

 https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/
 ```

-PersistentVolume types are implemented as plugins.
+PersistentVolume types are implemented as plugins. **PV is a cluster resource!**

-## PV and PVC
+## PV and PVC and StorageClass

 A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator.
 A PersistentVolumeClaim (PVC) is a request for storage by a user.

 Cluster administrators need to be able to offer a variety of PersistentVolumes that differ in more ways than just size and
 access modes, without exposing users to the details of how those volumes are implemented.
 For these needs there is the `StorageClass` resource.

+StorageClass

 ### 举个例子